metafacture/metafacture-documentation/docs/fix/Fix-User-Guide.md

 | `?` | Placeholder for exactly one character. |
 | `\|` | Alternation of multiple patterns. |
 | `[...]` | Enumeration of characters. |

+#### File paths

+Some fix function are can refer to files on you system.
+Paths are always relative to the directory within which the flux command is executed.
+Paths can always be stated in UNIX style - even when running Metafacture under windows.
+If using Windows style you have to exscape the backslashes. (`C:\my\path` > `C:\\my\path`).
+If you want to adress files relative to the fix file add `.` as directory (`./myFile`).
+To address files relative to the location of the executed flux file, use the predefined `FLUX_DIR` variable but you need to add the `*` the the `fix` command in the Flux.
+You can also use `..` for the parent directory.